lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - when the vm boots up the os log in with you username and password you set before

-## any command that requires downloading (apt-get, wget, git clone etc) will require you to set the vm in bridged network mode (to get outside data)
+## any command that requires downloading (apt, wget, git clone etc) will require you to set the vm in bridged network mode (to get outside data)

 - try the "vmware-netcfg" command on the host machine if you have trouble connecting.
 - I have found swapping between bridged and host-only connections are sometimes required